cosmos/gaia/ante/README.md

 Global fees allow denoms with zero coins or value.

-Zero value coins are used to define fee denoms, when the chain might does not charge fees.
+Zero value coins are used to define fee denoms, when the chain does not charge fees.
 Each transaction (except bypass transactions) have to meet the following global fee requirements:
-- All of the paidfees' denoms (except zero coins) have to be a subset of the globalfee's denom set.
+- All denoms of the paid fees (except zero coins) have to be a subset of the global fee's denom set.
 - All paidfees' contain at least one denom that is present and greater than/or equal to the amount of the same denom in globalfee.

 ### Query global fees
-You can query the network, to retreive the globalfee value, by running the following commands:
+CLI queries to retrieve the global fee value:
 ```shell
 gaiad q globalfee minimum-gas-prices
 # or